Why Expand Sandy Lake-Sackville River Regional Park by 1000 acres? January 17, 2019

 Watershed protection: This watershed is slated for housing development.
 Instead, we must protect west of the lakes where most of the surface water enters the system.
 There is already dirty water entering there.
 Damaging organics and salts need to be reversed rather than added to.
 To understand why in more detail, refer to the observations at sandylakebedford.ca>Lakes>EC&pH, hear the presentation at http://goo.gl/ipYCR2, and see the attached, Map 1.

-The Halifax Green Network Plan (HGNP) identifies the Sandy Lake area as having at least 3 important wildlife corridors, primarily the lands west of Sandy and Marsh lakes in the developer’s property, but also east in the Sobeys property – two of the few “pinch points” remaining for connecting Chebucto Peninsula lands to the central and eastern mainland in particular, and protecting the biodiversity of the Chebucto Peninsula – a priority of the HGNP.
+The Halifax Green Network Plan (HGNP) identifies the Sandy Lake area as having at least 3 important wildlife corridors, some of the few “pinch points” remaining for connecting Chebucto Peninsula lands to the central and eastern mainland in particular, and protecting the biodiversity of the Chebucto Peninsula – a priority of the HGNP.
+The area is also identified in the HGNP as an important sub-watershed of the Sackville River System, which is one of the main natural corridors in the HGNP.
 See attached, Map 2.

 Outdoor Recreation: “The objectives for Regional Parks are to preserve significant natural or cultural resources, and to be large enough to support both ecosystem protection and human enjoyment at the same time.”
 The area proposed for Sandy Lake Regional Park is already used unofficially by citizens of HRM for multi-recreational purposes through a network of existing trails, including mountain biking, birdwatching, swimming, paddling, fishing, dog-walking, cross-country skiing and snowshoeing, to name a few.
 Map 3, attached, shows the integration between Conservation and Recreation.
 The west side is conservation primarily.
 The east side is conservation and recreation.

-Sandy Lake is a popular location for research for schools, universities and community.
+The Sandy Lake to Sackville River area is a popular location for research for schools, universities and community.
 Since the 1970s, aquatic studies point to deterioration in oxygenation and increased salt loading of Sandy Lake related to urbanization and some clearcutting.
 Significant further settlement within the Sandy Lake watershed would make the lake inhospitable to the migratory fish, reduce wildlife diversity, as well as increase flooding downstream in the Sackville River flood plain.

 What of the disturbed land to the immediate west of Sandy Lake?
 It is already an Acadian Forest – a young example.
 Vigorous regeneration covers most of the clear cut with the full suite of Acadian forest species that is already functioning to protect the lakes and rivers as the trees regrow and the ecological system re-establishes itself.
 It is a living example of how Acadian forests recreate themselves.
 Park planners can make educational use of this evolution.
 The three main tributaries flow across this land, making it critical to the health of the existing rich and diverse watershed.
 By letting the 200 acres heal, they will heal the watershed so it can once again help maintain water quality in the lake for wild Atlantic Salmon, other fishes, wildlife, and will benefit the watershed all the way to the Bedford Basin.